dry-rb/dry-initializer/README.md

 user.email # => 'andrew@email.com'
 ```

-Because we define a reader for every param/option, all names should be unique.
+All names should be unique:

 ```ruby
 class User